picfight/pfcd/README.md

 [![GoDoc](https://img.shields.io/badge/godoc-reference-blue.svg)](http://godoc.org/github.com/picfight/pfcd)
 [![Go Report Card](https://goreportcard.com/badge/github.com/picfight/pfcd)](https://goreportcard.com/report/github.com/picfight/pfcd)

-## PicFight Overview
+## Picfight Overview

-PicFight is a blockchain-based cryptocurrency with a strong focus on community input, open governance, and sustainable funding for development.
-It utilizes a hybrid proof-of-work and proof-of-stake mining system to ensure that a small group cannot dominate the flow of transactions or make changes to PicFight without the input of the community.
-A unit of the currency is called a `decred` (PFC).
+Picfight is a blockchain-based cryptocurrency with a strong focus on community input, open governance, and sustainable funding for development.
+It utilizes a hybrid proof-of-work and proof-of-stake mining system to ensure that a small group cannot dominate the flow of transactions or make changes to Picfight without the input of the community.
+A unit of the currency is called a `picfight` (PFC).

 https://picfight.org